 The Muslim women discussed the importance of 'safe space'.
 However, the concept of safe space is multi layered with various interpretations.
-While most referred to 'safe space' as women-only environments, others mentioned the importance of finding facilities where they experienced cultural respect, understanding, and belonging.
+While most referred to 'safe space' as women-only environments, others mentioned the importance of finding facilities where they experienced cultural respect, understanding, and a sense of belonging.